 This is a two-year diploma which develops the skills required for environmental positions with industry and government.
 The curriculum includes the necessary chemistry, biology and mathematics as it relates to the environment as well as environmental technology courses.
+In addition, a summer co-op work term is an integral component of the program.

-Graduates from this program are eligible to apply to transfer to year 3 of a BSc degree in Environmental Science at Mount Royal University (see page 94 for details) and at the University of Lethbridge.
+Graduates from this program are eligible to apply to transfer to year 3 of a BSc degree at the University of Lethbridge.